NSLS2/recap/README.md

 ### Resources

-Once the template is defined, you can create an instance of the Resource.
-When a resource is created based on a template, it automatically creates instances of the child resources as well.
+Once the template is defined, you can create a Resource instance.
+Instantiation also materializes any child resources from the template.
 For example,

 ```python